Federal spending is the true reflection of a nation’s priorities.

 In 1994, the Green Scissors campaign was founded to identify and eliminate projects that are both environmentally harmful and wasteful.
 The center of the Green Scissors campaign is the annual Green Scissors report, which outlines ways to eliminate harmful projects in agriculture, energy, infrastructure and public lands.

 Friends of the Earth and Taxpayers for Common Sense have been working, in collaboration with other environmental, taxpayer and consumer groups, to publish Green Scissors since 1996.
-Public Citizen joined the Green Scissors campaign for the release of Green Scissors 2010.
-The Heartland Institute joined the coalition for Green Scissors 2011.
+The R Street Institute joined the Green Scissors campaign for the release of Green Scissors 2012.

 The coalition continues fighting today to make environmental and fiscal responsibility a priority in Washington.
 Eliminating the subsidies and programs identified in the Green Scissors reports will allow the federal government to protect our natural resources, reduce growth in government spending and make a significant dent in the budget deficit and national debt.
 With the country facing a multi-trillion dollar debt, many political pundits and members of Congress are calling for radical cuts — while ignoring the huge tax giveaways to polluting industries.